ank15/eBayTechTest/README.rst

 Framework Enhancement
 =====================

-1. Tests could be executed by setting ${browser} value and adding python library to get different browser driver path Chrome browser is used by default.
+1. Tests can be executed on different browsers by setting ${browser} value and adding python library to get different browser driver path.
+Chrome browser is used by default.
 2. Page object model can be implemented.
-3. Generic keyword could be added to select specific item from search result.